 The most obvious and apparent symptom of lateral epicondylitis is a pain emanating from the outside of the elbow.
 For day-to-day suffers, pain may be felt when lifting or bending the arm, gripping small objects (such as a pen or mouse), and twisting the forearm (for example when turning a door handle).

-Sports-related lateral epicondylitis is seen as a tendon problem because high impact movements, such as a tennis serve, result in micro and macroscopic tears to the tendon.
+Sports-related lateral epicondylitis is seen as a tendon problem because of high impact movements, such as a tennis serve, result in micro and macroscopic tears to the tendon.
 If tennis elbow is a result of low impact, repetitive movements then it is often caused by fatiguing on the muscles, rather than tears in the tendon.

 There is a possibility that the condition could be misdiagnosed and if this occurs it will take longer to get to the root cause of the problem and increase recovery time.
 If someone has hurt their tendon, the person will suffer debilitating pains in the elbow and wrists quickly after the movement that induced the injury.